Depending on where you’re traveling you, you might need Covid-19 test results in one day – or less. Here’s how you can successfully do just that.

 The solution here is quite simple; fly to an intermediate airport that has rapid antigen or PCR testing.

-The CDC’s official policy allows for testing at an intermediate stop.
+Many countries allow testing at an intermediate stop.
 According to the FAQ, “You also have the option of getting tested en route during one of your connections.”

 You will need to meet the (visa and travel restrictions) requirements of the intermediate country – which still leaves plenty of options, as you’ll see next.